-Council does not routinely monitor individual internet access or network usage.
-However, Council retains logs, backups and archives of all internet access and network usage (except banking sites, where Council records only the fact that an employee has visited such a site).
-Unusual or high volume internet activities by an employee may warrant more detailed examination by Council.
+- Council does not routinely read or monitor representatives' email.
+However, Council monitors email server performance and retains logs, backups and archives of emails sent and received through Council's server.
+Even where the user has deleted an email, Council may retain archived and/or backup copies of the email.
+Council may periodically inspect any email message for any legal purpose. - Council does not routinely monitor individual internet access or network usage.
+However, Council retains logs, backups and archives of all internet access and network usage (except banking sites, where Council records only the fact that a representative has visited such a site).
+Unusual or high volume internet activities by a representative may warrant more detailed examination by Council.
 Council may also periodically inspect the log to audit whether the internet service is being used for unauthorised purposes.

-GLOBAL POSITIONING SYSTEMS (GPS)
+Global positioning systems (GPS)